• Art Magazine

 Masters of contemporary eroticism

-Sexual art developed in the 20th century, not least in response to pop art and art like Andy Warhol and Mel Ramos.
-Inspired by the media and advertising as well as raster points and lively colors, the combination created a new measure of provocation and debate.
+Sexual art developed in the 20th century, not least as a reaction to Pop Art and artists like Andy Warhol and Mel Ramos.
+Inspired by media and advertising, as well as halftone dots and vibrant colors, the combination created a new level of provocation and debate.

-Furthermore, Gustav Klimt and Egon Schiele were very fond of eroticism.
-Their works challenged the existing boundaries of sensual representations with fresh and sometimes provocative approaches.
+were Gustav Klimt and Egon Schiele very fond of eroticism.
+Their works challenged the existing boundaries of sensual representation with fresh and sometimes provocative approaches.

 Sensuality and pleasure in modern art

-In contemporary art, erotic images are applied in multifaceted forms and styles.
-With acrylic, oil, or watercolour, artists showcase the subtleties of human emotions and intimate relationships.
-Particularly popular are works that achieve a mysterious depth effect through pointillism or light and shadow techniques.
+in contemporary art in a wide variety of forms and styles.
+Artists use acrylics, oils, or watercolors to depict the subtleties of human emotions and intimate relationships.
+Works that achieve a mysterious sense of depth through pointillism or light and shadow techniques are particularly popular.

 Modern artists such as the photographers Vadim Stein and Peter Zelei or the painters Tom Wesselmann, Igor Shulman and Corné Akkers show the beauty and complexity of human bodies and their interactions using simple, strong lines and sensual forms.